101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Zoos, Sanctuaries & More Animal Attractions

-Whether you prefer furry, scaly or feathered, you can find zoos and petting zoos in SWMI for a large variety of animals.
+Whether you prefer furry, scaly or feathered animals, SWMI has zoos and petting zoos for a wide variety of them.

 Families visit alligator sanctuary